coffee2code/quick-drafts-access/readme.txt

 == Filters ==

-The plugin is further customizable via four filters.
+The plugin is further customizable via five filters.
 Such code should ideally be put into a mu-plugin or site-specific plugin (which is beyond the scope of this readme to explain).

 **c2c_quick_drafts_access_post_types**